primordialstew/introduction-to-sqlalchemy-2013/handout/source/glossary.rst

         programatically at runtime by querying a live database's system tables for column and key definitions.

-    column
-        1. a database column, as defined within a CREATE TABLE statement

-        2. a SQLAlchemy :class:`.Column` construct, which is a data structure that stores information about the name of a database column, its constraints, data type, and information on its default value.

-    detached
-        An instance which is not present in any session, but whose state information is present in the database.
-A detached instance may have further pending changes on it which will only be persisted if the instance is updated into a session and then flushed.

     engine
         The primary facade for a database.
 An :class:`.Engine` manages a pool of